Maldives: Independence and republic

 Political infighting during the 1970s between Nasir's faction and other political figures led to the 1975 arrest and exile of elected prime minister Ahmed Zaki to a remote atoll.
 Economic decline followed the closure of the British airfield at Gan and the collapse of the market for dried fish, an important export.
 With support for his administration faltering, Nasir fled to Singapore in 1978, with millions of dollars from the treasury.

 Maumoon Abdul Gayoom began his 30-year role as president in 1978, winning six consecutive elections without opposition.
 His election was seen as ushering in a period of political stability and economic development given Maumoon's priority to develop the poorer islands.
 Tourism flourished and increased foreign contact spurred development.
 However, Maumoon's rule was controversial, with some critics saying Maumoon was an autocrat who quelled dissent by limiting freedoms and practising political favouritism.

 A series of coup attempts (in 1980, 1983, and 1988) by Nasir supporters and business interests tried to topple the government without success.
 While the first two attempts met with little success, the 1988 coup attempt involved a roughly 80-strong mercenary force of the PLOTE who seized the airport and caused Maumoon to flee from house to house until the intervention of 1,600 Indian troops airlifted into Malé restored order.

-The November 1988 coup d'état was headed by Ibrahim Lutfee, a businessman, and Sikka Ahmed Ismail Manik, the father of the current first lady of the Maldives Fazna Ahmed.
+The November 1988 coup d'état was headed by Ibrahim Lutfee, a businessman, and Sikka Ahmed Ismail Manik, the father of the former first lady of Maldives Fazna Ahmed.
 The attackers were defeated by then National Security Services of Maldives.
-On the night of 3 November 1988, the Indian Air Force airlifted a parachute battalion group from Agra and flew them over 2000 km to the Maldives.
-By the time Indian armed forces reached the Maldives, the mercenary forces has already left Malé on the hijacked ship MV Progress Light.
+On the night of 3 November 1988, the Indian Air Force airlifted a parachute battalion group from Agra and flew them over 2000 km to Maldives.
+By the time Indian armed forces reached Maldives, the mercenary forces has already left Malé on the hijacked ship MV Progress Light.
 The Indian paratroopers landed at Hulhulé and secured the airfield and restored the government rule at Malé within hours.
 The brief operation labelled Operation Cactus, also involved the Indian Navy that assisted in capturing the freighter MV Progress Light and rescued the hostages and crew.